faizrazadec/DNN-Bootcamp-GIKI/Projects/MLOpenLAB/README.md

 3. **Model Selection, Training, and Evaluation** 🏆
 4. **Personalized Interaction** 💬 (Thanks to the Ollama API)

 This project was inspired by my passion for simplifying machine learning workflows and my experiences during the **DNN Bootcamp** held at **GIK** in the summer of 2024.
-Under the guidance of **[Sir Usama](https://www.linkedin.com/in/usamajanjua9/)**, we learned a great deal about deep learning and practical machine learning techniques.

 ---